Back to Guides

 Five Changes That Matter Most

 This is the headline change.
 Before Bill 60, you had to wait 14 days after serving an N4 before filing your L1 application.
-That waiting period is now 7 days.
+That waiting period is set to drop to 7 days once the change is proclaimed.

-Think about what that means in practice.
+Think about what that will mean in practice.
 Tenant misses rent on the 1st.
 You serve the N4 on the 2nd.
-Under the old rules, you could not file with the LTB until the 16th at earliest.
-Now?
-You can file on the 9th.
-That is a full week shaved off the process before you even get to the hearing backlog.
+Under the current rules, you cannot file with the LTB until the 16th at earliest.
+Once the 7-day timeline is in force, you would be able to file on the 9th - a full week shaved off the process before you even get to the hearing backlog.
+For now, the 14-day wait still applies.

-With a 7-day window instead of 14, getting your N4 served quickly and correctly is more critical than ever.
-A mistake that costs you a few days hurts twice as much now.
+Once the 7-day window replaces the current 14-day one, getting your N4 served quickly and correctly will be more critical than ever.
+A mistake that costs you a few days would hurt twice as much.

 2. No More Counter-Claims Without Skin in the Game